ThinkingInTypes/ThinkingInTypes.github.io/Chapters/11_Make_Illegal_Types_Unrepresentable.md

 A `Condition` combines each `check` with a description of the failure condition.
 `check` is a `Callable` (usually a function) that takes the same arguments as the function being decorated and returns a `bool` indicating whether the condition is satisfied.

-`requires` is a decorator factory; it returns a decorator that can be applied to any function.
+`requires` is a *decorator factory*; it returns a decorator that can be applied to any function.
-It accepts any number of Condition instances.
+It accepts any number of `Condition` instances.

 This inner function `decorator` is the actual decorator.
-It receives the target function func that’s being wrapped.
+It receives the target function `func` that’s being wrapped.

 `wrapper` is the new function that will replace `func`.
 `@wraps(func)` preserves metadata like the function name and docstring.